ksopyla/pytorch-course/docs/story/sponsor.md

     **What you get:**

-    - 🖼️ **The Digital Vault**: Unlock a treasure trove of high-resolution Professor Torchenstein artwork, diagrams, animations, and wallpapers.
+    - 🖼️ **The Digital Vault**: Unlock a treasure trove of high-resolution Professor Torchenstein artwork, funny giphs, animations, and wallpapers.
 Perfect for decorating your digital workspace!
+    - 💬 **Community Access**: Access to membership to "Buy Me a Coffee" community hub with occasional updates, galleries, ways of working, used tools and behind-the-scenes content from the lab!
     - 🏆 **Wall of Computational Allies**: Your name will be immortalized on our sponsor page, a testament to your commitment to the rebellion against shallow knowledge!
-    - 🎯 **Social Media Shout-Out**: Receive a thank you in our periodic acknowledgments on LinkedIn and X (Twitter), celebrating our most dedicated apprentices.
+    - 🎯 **Social Media Shout-Out**: Receive a thank you in our monthly acknowledgments on LinkedIn and X (Twitter), celebrating our most dedicated apprentices.
-    - ⚡️ **Direct Impact**: Your support directly fuels the creation of more free, high-quality educational content, empowering minds across the globe.
+    - ⚡️ **Direct Impact**: Your support directly fuels the creation of fun, engagin and high-quality educational content, empowering minds across the globe.
-    - ✨ **The Feeling**: Most importantly, you get the satisfaction of knowing you are a key part of a movement to make education rigorous, engaging, and genuinely fun!
+    - ✨ **The Feeling**: Most importantly, you get the satisfaction of knowing you are helping to build the future of AI education for new generations of learners!

+    **How it works:** Sponsor on GitHub or BMC → Get welcome message with Digital Vault link + BMC community invite → Join the rebellion! ⚡️

     [💖 GitHub Sponsors :octicons-mark-github-16:](https://github.com/sponsors/ksopyla?utm_source=pytorchcourse.com&utm_medium=pytorch-course&utm_campaign=sponsor-page){ .md-button } [💖 Buy Me a Coffee :material-coffee:](https://www.buymeacoffee.com/ksopyla?utm_source=pytorchcourse.com&utm_medium=pytorch-course&utm_campaign=sponsor-page){ .md-button }